iitkcpslab/MobileRobotRecharging/mobile-recharger-path-planning-scheduling/README.md

 # Mobile Recharger Path Planning and Recharge Scheduling in a Multi-Robot Environment

 Published in: IROS-2021 .
-Authors: Tanmoy Kundu, Indranil Saha
+Authors: Tanmoy Kundu, Indranil Saha.
+Both of them are with the Department of Computer Science and Engineering, IIT Kanpur.

 In many multi-robot applications, mobile worker robots are often engaged in performing some tasks repetitively